Henry Frye

-Henry E. Frye is an American judge and politician who served as the first African-American chief justice of the North Carolina Supreme Court.
+Henry E. Frye (born August 1, 1932) is an American judge and politician who served as the first African-American chief justice of the North Carolina Supreme Court.

 Early life and education

 Henry Frye was born August 1, 1932, in Ellerbe, Richmond County, North Carolina.
-He was 8th of 12 children, born to Walter Atlas and Pearl Motley Frye.
+He was the 8th of 12 children, born to Walter Atlas and Pearl Motley Frye.
 His parents were tobacco and cotton farmers.
-He went to the Ellerbe Colored High School, but by accident he obtained a diploma from Ellerbe High School, the white one.
+He went to the Ellerbe Colored High School, but by accident, he obtained a diploma from Ellerbe High School, the white one.
 After graduating with honors from North Carolina A&T State University, Frye reached the rank of captain in the United States Air Force, serving in Korea and Japan.
 Upon returning to North Carolina, Frye was inspired to become a lawyer when he was denied the ability to register to vote by literacy tests.
 He was the only African American in his law school, but despite this Frye mentions never feeling as if he was treated differently.
 He graduated from the University of North Carolina School of Law.